wabailey/billyviz-v1/src/content/projects/project9.md

 tags: ["python", "streamlit"]
 githubLink: "https://github.com/wabailey/streamlit-euros-shotmaps"
 projectLink: "https://euro2024-shotmaps.streamlit.app/"
+published: true
 ---

-A football data visualisation web app, built with Python and Streamlit, the visualisation shows shot maps of players in Euro 2024, the app showcases how efficient it can be to create and host data viz for sports.
+A football data visualisation web app, built with Python and Streamlit, the visualisation shows shot maps of players in Euro 2024, the app showcases how quick and efficient it can be to create and host data viz examples for sports and news.